Scot Peterson Fired By BSO, Criminally Charged Over Actions During Marjory Stoneman Douglas High Shooting

 Peterson was the school resource officer at MSD High School during the school shooting.
 The investigation shows Peterson refused to investigate the source of gunshots, retreated during the active shooting while victims were being shot and directed other law enforcement who arrived on scene to remain 500 feet away from the building.

 Peterson was arrested at the Broward Sheriff’s Office headquarters and booked into the Broward County Main Jail.
 Peterson’s bond was set at #102,000.
-If he bonds out, he will have to wear a monitoring device, surrender his passport.
+If he bonds out, he will have to wear a monitoring device, surrender his passport, and is banned from possessing any firearms while the case is pending.

+Six of the seven child neglect charges are second-degree felonies and carry a maximum penalty of 15 years in state prison.
+The seventh child neglect charge is a third-degree felony (because the child was not severely injured) with a maximum penalty of five years in prison.
+The perjury charge is a first-degree misdemeanor with a maximum penalty of one year in jail.
+The three charges of culpable negligence are second-degree misdemeanors with a maximum penalty of 60 days in jail.

+If convicted, the 11 charges technically carry a maximum potential punishment of 96 ½ years in state prison.